-We take content ownership seriously, and want to guide you down the right path according to our Terms & Conditions.
+We take content ownership seriously, and want to guide you down the right path.
 To put it simply, we need all podcasters to affirm that they have the relevant rights and permissions to publish all content found in their shows.

 But creators are sometimes unclear about how or when they’re allowed to include music in their podcast.
 Firstly, there’s a difference between commercial music and any music whatsoever.
 There are plenty of music companies that will license their own music to your podcast for a hard cost or for a specific time period — this does NOT constitute commercial music and would therefore be allowed to be included in your show.